Delivering projects with speed, efficiency and accuracy

-With BIM at the heart of the business, Integra Consulting has been reaping the benefits of utilising both Tekla Structural Designer and Tekla Structures, enabling it to deliver work quickly and efficiently, with enhanced visualisation and data accuracy.
-Here, Integra Consulting’s Director, Colin Hadley, talks more about the company’s expansion into the housing market, their use of Tekla and his vision of the industry’s future.
+With BIM at the heart of the business, Integra Consulting has been reaping the benefits of utilizing both Tekla Structural Designer and Tekla Structures, enabling it to deliver work quickly and efficiently, with enhanced visualization and data accuracy.
+Here, Integra Consulting’s Director, Colin Hadley, talks more about the company’s expansion into the housing market, their use of Tekla, and his vision of the industry’s future.

-Based in Manchester, Integra Consulting specialises in civil, structural, geotechnical and environmental engineering.
+Based in Manchester, Integra Consulting specializes in civil, structural, geotechnical, and environmental engineering.
 No stranger to BIM, digital technology forms a big part of Integra’s everyday workflow, having been using Tekla Structures for over 5 years and Tekla Structural Designer and its predecessors for almost 30.

 Speaking about the company, Colin Hadley, Director, said:

 Housing is a really a big area of growth for us, as it is for the wider construction industry too.
-As well as the frequently publicised housing shortages driving developers to build faster, we’ve also more recently seen the working from home trend having an impact.
+As well as the frequently publicized housing shortages driving developers to build faster, we’ve also more recently seen the working-from-home trend having an impact.
 With people having spent more time at home than ever before and, in many cases, having moved the office into their home, it’s encouraging people to look at their home and what they need from it differently.

 Tekla Structural Designer model (left) imported into Tekla Structures (right).